macfergusson/macfergusson.github.io/_posts/2021-12-08-Advent-of-Code.md

 FROM
 (
     SELECT SUM(   CASE
-                      WHEN direction = 'forward' THEN
+                      WHEN Direction = 'forward' THEN
                           Distance
                       ELSE
                           0
                   END
               ) AS Horizontal,
            SUM(   CASE
-                      WHEN direction = 'down' THEN
+                      WHEN Direction = 'down' THEN
                           Distance
-                      WHEN direction = 'up' THEN
+                      WHEN Direction = 'up' THEN
                           Distance * -1
                       ELSE
                           0